Lycurgus1/Docker/THEORY.md

 - Light weight and allows moore efficient containerisation platforming

 - As per diagram you have to go through less layers before getting to OS
-	- Docker therefore quicker
+	- Docker therefore quicker.
+Means that more images can run.
 	- Doesnt install whole OS of VMs, shares physical resources for containers

+- Less computing power needed, uptime decreased
+- More environments/images can be run
+- Less waiting so developers can spend more time developing

 ![Docker_vs_VMs](/images/Docker_vs_VMs.PNG)

 ## Containerisation

+- Packing up software and dependencies so it can run independently
+- Allows develops to create and deploy applications faster and more securely
+	- Pre containerisation code developed in specific environment, so bugs when going to linux to windows OS

+- Allows applications to written once and run anywhere - portability.
+	- Impacts development process and vendor compatability

+### Containerisation benefits

+- Portability - Container creates executable software package
+- Agility - Enables DevOps and agile tools as docker engine enforces industry standard
+- Speed - Lightweight (See docker notes)
+- Fault isolation - Isolated containers are independent so errors dont affect others and and can isolate faults
+- Efficiency - software running in containers shares machines OS and app layers shared across containers
+- Ease of management - container orchestation tools available
+- Security - applications isolated

 ## Notes from Webinar